kids-first/kf-somatic-workflow/README.md

     - `reference_fasta`: [Homo_sapiens_assembly38.fasta](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK
     - `reference_dict`: [Homo_sapiens_assembly38.dict](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK
     - `annotation_file`: [refFlat_HG38.txt](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/refFlat.txt.gz) gunzip this file from UCSC.
 Needed for gene annotation in `CNVkit`
-    - `wgs_calling_interval_list`: [wgs_calling_regions.hg38.interval_list](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK.*To create our 'wgs_canonical_calling_regions.hg38.interval_list', edit this file* by leaving only entries related to chr 1-22, X,Y, and M. M may need to be added.
+    - `calling_regions`: [wgs_calling_regions.hg38.interval_list](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK.*To create our 'wgs_canonical_calling_regions.hg38.interval_list', edit this file* by leaving only entries related to chr 1-22, X,Y, and M. M may need to be added.
-    - `lancet_calling_interval_bed`: `GRCh38.gencode.v31.CDS.merged.bed`.
+    - `coding_sequence_regions`: `GRCh38.gencode.v31.CDS.merged.bed`.
 As described at the beginning, for WGS, it's highly recommended to use CDS bed, and supplement with region calls from Strelka2 & Mutect2.
 Our reference was obtained from GENCODE, [release 31](https://www.gencodegenes.org/human/release_31.html) using this gtf file [gencode.v31.primary_assembly.annotation.gtf.gz](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/gencode.v31.primary_assembly.annotation.gtf.gz) and parsing features for `UTR`, `start codon`, `stop codon`, and `exon`, then using bedtools sort and merge after converting coordinates into bed format.
     - `af_only_gnomad_vcf`: [af-only-gnomad.hg38.vcf.gz](https://console.cloud.google.com/storage/browser/-gatk-best-practices/somatic-hg38) - need a valid google account, this is a link to the best practices google bucket from Broad GATK.
     - `exac_common_vcf`: [small_exac_common_3.hg38.vcf.gz](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38) - need a valid google account, this is a link to the best practices google bucket from Broad GATK.
-    - `hg38_strelka_bed`: [hg38_strelka.bed.gz'](https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md#extended-use-cases) - this link here has the bed-formatted text needed to copy to create this file.
-You will need to bgzip this file.
-    - `extra_arg`: This can be used to add special params to strelka2.
+    - `extra_arg`: This can be used to add special params to Strelka2.
 It is currently more of an "unsticking param".
 For edge cases where strelka2 seems to hang, setting this to `--max-input-depth 10000` can balance performance and consistency in results
     - strelka2_cores: `18`.
 This default is already set, but can be changed if desired.
     - `vep_cache`: `homo_sapiens_merged_vep_105_indexed_GRCh38.tar.gz` from https://ftp.ensembl.org/pub/release-105/variation/indexed_vep_cache/ - variant effect predictor cache.
      Current production workflow uses this version.